 We at EmTech have always identified chick welfare as one of our top priorities when looking at the design of our incubators.
-That is why we have invested so much time and effort developing incubation systems that provide the optimum environment for developing stress-free embryos and chicks.
+That’s why we invested so much time and effort developing systems that provide the optimum environment for developing stress-free embryos and chicks.

 It is tempting to consider that the concept of ‘Early Feeding’ originated to artificially ‘improve’ stressed chicks that had either hatched early or late, depending on where they were situated within the incubator – essentially to mask the shortcomings of the incubator performance and design.
 Furthermore, to get ‘Early Feeding’ to work, eggs are transferred to the hatchers much earlier than in EmTech systems and even then, the hatch window often exceeds 36 hours.
 If chicks are not stressed and poorly conditioned after that ordeal we would be amazed.

 Despite all the claims that ‘Early Feeding’ is better for chick quality, welfare, hatch results and ‘technical performance at broiler level’ (whatever that means), our results show that farm mortality can still be more than 5%.
 This is double what we would expect from traditionally hatched and transported EmTech chicks.
 If this is an indication of ‘good welfare’ then something is very wrong.
 It is almost as if ‘Early Feeding’ is a reaction to placate the uninformed that when a chick hatches it is somehow cruel not give it feed and water until it reaches the farm.